elcuervo/elcuervo.co/_posts/2013-11-17-airplay-the-comeback.markdown

 interact with the Apple TV (and some others now).

-Working on an open source project for more than 2 years is hard but doing so in a project that relies on reverse engeneering a closed protocol is a PITA.
+Working on an open source project for more than 2 years is hard but doing so in a project that relies on reverse engineering a closed protocol is a PITA.

-But here's the thing: I really love working on the airplay gem but I ran out of energy some months ago because I couln't find a solution for the issues I was having.
+But here's the thing: I really love working on the airplay gem but I ran out of energy some months ago because I couldn't find a solution for the issues I was having.
 And I basically quit... issues pile up and I was attempting a rewrite without much luck.